pymupdf/PyMuPDF-Utilities/reporting/documentation-draft.md

 ## Introduction
 PyMuPDF's Reporting feature is based on its class `Story`.

-Its goal is to **_radically simplify_** producing reports - especially standard reports - and put all the hassle and technical detail around defining
+The goal is to **_radically simplify_** producing reports - especially standard reports - and put all the hassle and technical detail around defining

 * headers and footers,
 * tables (including top-row repetition),
 * multi-column pages

-and more behind the curtain.
+* page sizes and formats (portrait, landscape)

+and more behind the curtain - which for instance means that changing the number of columns per page requires to **modify only one** parameter: consequential layout changes are computed automatically.

 Nevertheless, for a better understanding of the following, reading the documentation about the [`Story`](https://pymupdf.readthedocs.io/en/latest/story-class.html#story) class is recommended.